Feng shui – the Chinese art of placement

 Q: And do people all want the same thing?

-JC: In general, they all want reassurance and peace of mind that their environment is working for them – a kind of MOT for homes and workspaces.
-But specifically people want all sorts of things: a profitable business, good relationships, a baby, happiness, find a partner, financial security, design a logo or website with feng shui, improve health, check for geopathic stress, to buy or sell a house… Having a baby. with feng shui
+Jan: In general, they all want reassurance and peace of mind that their environment is working for them – a kind of MOT for homes and workspaces.
+But specifically people want all sorts of things: a profitable business, good relationships, a baby, happiness, find a partner, financial security, design a logo or website with feng shui, improve health, check for geopathic stress, to buy or sell a house… Having a baby. with feng shui.

 Q: And can feng shui deliver all of that?